aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Only one successful chat unlock payment is needed per Match.

+The paying user is the chat unlock payer.

+The payer does not become the only beneficiary.

+Chat unlock is Match-scoped:

+* Store who paid.
+* Store which Match was unlocked.
+* Allow both Match participants to send free-text messages after unlock.
+* Do not charge the second participant for the same Match.
+* Do not check chat text permission by payer user ID alone.

 The other matched user does not need to pay again.

 If one side unlocks chat, both sides can send text in that Match.